ShameekConyers/siclib_main/readme.md

 [![License: MIT][mit-image]][mit-url] [![Github Actions][github-actions-image]][github-actions-url]
  <!-- [![CPP][cpp-image]][cpp-url] [![RUST][rust-image]][rust-url] -->

-A Rust/C++ library with custom implementations to use in other projects
+A Rust/C++/Haskell library with custom implementations to use in other projects.

 ## Design Philosophy